EducationalTestingService/prmse-simulations/README.md

     - [`simulation/utils.py`](notebooks/simulation/dataset.py).
 This module contains several utility functions needed for the various simulations in the notebooks.

 3. Running the [`making_a_dataset.ipynb`](notebooks/making_a_dataset.ipynb) also saves three CSV files, one for each of the data frames that can be obtained by calling the `to_frames()` method on the dataset instance saved in `data/default.dataset`.
 Between themsleves, these 3 CSV files contain all of the simulated scores as well as the rater and system metadata.
 For a detailed description of each data frame, see the docstring for the `to_frames()` method of the [`Dataset`](notebooks/simulation/dataset.py) class.
 We make these CSV files available under `data` so that they can be examined and modified in other programs such as Excel and R. However, making changes to these CSV files will _not_ affect any analyses in any of the other notebooks as they use the `data/default.dataset` file and _not_ these CSV files.

+## License

+The code and data in this repository is released under the MIT license.